addiscent/vagrant-ruby-rails/README.md

 Not much can be said here about how to use _Ruby_, the _Gems_, _Rails_, _RVM_, _Git_, and the other usual suspects, such as the tools which come with _Ubuntu_.
 Those subjects are better covered elsewhere.
 But a few points unique to this particular project warrant some elaboration.

-Note that, using the instructions above, you ventured "inside" the guest vbox using "vagrant ssh", to verify the success of the build and the versions of its components.
+Using the instructions above, you ventured "inside" the guest vbox using "vagrant ssh", to verify the success of the build and the versions of its components.
 If you are not still there in your terminal, let's go back in there again, and do some exploring.

 Starting from within the "vagrant-ruby" directory, in your regular host terminal shell, enter the command :

     - $ vagrant ssh

-This will open a terminal shell into the guest vbox.
+This will open an _ssh_ terminal shell into the guest vbox.
 Then, enter :

     - $ ls -l /

 In the resulting listing, notice the typical _Ubuntu Server 14.04_ root directory hierarchy, inside the guest vbox file system.

-        vagrant@vagrant-ubuntu-trusty-64:~$ ls -l /

         total 92

         drwxr-xr-x  2 root    root     4096 Apr  6 20:06 bin